micmejia/bible-dump/NKJV/Esther/Esth 1.md

 Then the king said to the wise men who understood the times (for this _was_ the king's manner toward all who knew law and justice,

 ###### 14
-those closest to him _being_ Carshena, Shethar, Admatha, Tarshish, Meres, Marsena, and Memucan, the seven princes of Persia and Media, who had access to the king's presence, _and_ who [^g]ranked highest in the kingdom):
+those closest to him _being_ Carshena, Shethar, Admatha, Tarshish, Meres, Marsena, and Memucan, the seven princes of Persia and Media, who had access to the king's presence, _and_ who ranked highest in the kingdom):

 ###### 15
 "What _shall we_ do to Queen Vashti, according to law, because she did not obey the command of King Ahasuerus _brought to her_ by the eunuchs?"